 As you can see, checking your peanut butter isn't the only thing you'll have to be aware of as a responsible pet owner.
 Keeping products that contain xylitol out of your home is an easy way to prevent poisoning and irreversible harm to Fido.

-While it is always important to check your labels, thankfully, most peanut butter brands do not contain xylitol.
+While it is always important to check your labels, thankfully, a number of peanut butter brands do not contain xylitol.
 However, there are other potential dangers associated with peanut butter that pet owners should be aware of.

-We covered that the sugar substitute xylitol is extremely toxic for dogs.
+We’ve established that the sugar substitute xylitol is extremely toxic for dogs.
 However, a common alternative, white sugar, also poses potential issues.
-Sugar is a leading culprit of a slew of issues including yeast infections, parasites, bacteria, and even cancer.
-All of these ailments feed off of sugar so the more that Fido consumes, the more likely for an issue to either arise or persist.
+Sugar is a leading culprit of a slew of issues, including yeast infections, parasites, bacteria, and even cancer.
+All of these ailments feed off of sugar, so the more Fido consumes, the more likely an issue may either arise or persist.
 Additionally, sugar consumption is directly linked to conditions such as premature aging, diabetes, food allergies, and low-level inflammation.
-The troubling part... many peanut butter brands that do not contain xylitol do contain white sugar.
+The troubling part... many peanut butter brands that do not contain xylitol, do contain white sugar.

-Aflatoxins are naturally occurring mycotoxins that are produced by the fungus, Aspergillus, and peanuts are chock full of them.
+Aflatoxins are naturally-occurring mycotoxins that are produced by the fungus, Aspergillus, and they can be present in varying levels in peanuts.
 The troubling part?
-Mycotoxins are known to be one of the most carcinogenic (cancer-causing) matters found on the planet.
-Furthermore, mycotoxins have also shown to be toxic to the liver and studies on laboratory animals have found that they can cause liver cancer.
+Mycotoxins are known to be carcinogenic (cancer-causing) substances.
+Furthermore, mycotoxins have also shown to be toxic to the liver, and studies on laboratory animals have found that they can cause liver cancer.

 Additionally, like people, dogs can be allergic to peanut butter.
 Peanut allergies in dogs are much less common than in people, but can still exist and are something pet owners should be aware of.

-Most peanut butter is produced to be able to stay on the shelf for a long period of time.
-Unfortunately, this process results in trans-fatty acids, an incredibly toxic food substance.
+Most peanut butter is produced to be able to stay on the shelf for a relatively long period of time.
+Unfortunately, this process produces trans-fatty acids, a potentially toxic food substance.

 Now, with all that being said, peanut butter is not all bad.
 In fact, peanut butter has some incredible benefits for people and dogs alike.
 The important thing is to know the product you are purchasing and ensure that you are feeding Fido appropriate amounts of the tasty treat.
 In moderation, peanut butter can prove to be a great addition to your dog's diet.

-Peanut butter also provides a great source of healthy fats that are necessary for maintaining optimal health and function.
+Peanut butter also provides a great source of healthy fats that are necessary to maintain optimal health and function.
 Without healthy fats, problems such as a weakened immune system, heart disease, and diabetes can develop.
 Skin issues and dry, irritated coats are also associated with a lack of healthy fats in the dog's diet.

-Again, there is such a thing as too much of a good thing.
+Of course, too much of a good thing would not be in your dog’s best interest.
 Too much fat (even healthy fats) can ultimately lead to obesity and serious conditions like pancreatitis.
-We always recommend talking to your veterinarian and following their guideline for how much peanut butter you should be giving your pup.
+We always recommend talking to your veterinarian and following their guidelines for how much peanut butter you should be giving your pup.

-Additionally, we always recommend purchasing all natural, organic products.
-If the product (no matter what it is) is not all natural there is a possibility that it was cultivated with herbicides or pesticides.
-The last thing you want to do when treating your pup is inadvertently cause them any harm.
+Additionally, we always recommend purchasing all-natural, organic products.
+If the product (regardless of what it might be) is not all-natural, there is a possibility that its raw materials were cultivated with herbicides or pesticides.
+The last thing you want to do when treating your pup is to inadvertently cause them any harm.

 Finally, many pet parents have found that making their own peanut butter is a fun way to ensure that they know exactly where all the ingredients are coming from.
 Furthermore, homemade peanut butter does not contain any secret added sugars or substitutes that could potentially harm your dog.

-Now that you've chosen or made the perfect peanut butter, how can you implement it into your dog's life?
-There are a variety of ways that pet parents have found each to be useful for their dog's individual, different needs.
+Now that you've chosen or made the perfect peanut butter, how can you incorporate it into your dog's diet or routine?
+There are a variety of ways that pet parents have found useful for their dog's individual needs.

-Many dog owners know first hand what it's like to have a rambunctious pup who needs constant entertainment.
-Unfortunately, as much as we would like to play with our dogs all-day-every-day, most of us have to go to work and leave home from time to time.
-This is where the kong toy comes in handy.
-Pet parents can stuff the rubber kong toy with their healthy choice of peanut butter and provide their fur baby with hours of fun and mental stimulation.
+Many dog owners know first hand what it's like to have a rambunctious pup that needs what seems to be constant entertainment.
+Unfortunately, as much as we would like to play with our dogs all-day-every-day, most of us have to go to work or leave home from time to time.
+This is where the Kong toy comes in handy.
+Pet parents can stuff the appropriate amount of their healthy choice of peanut butter in the rubber Kong toy to provide their fur baby with hours of fun and mental stimulation.

-Additionally, if you have ever had to give your dog medication, you know implicitly well that dogs and pills do not go hand in hand.
-Many pet owners have found that using peanut butter to coat the medication is an effective way to make sure their pup is getting the supplement and not spitting half of it out or hiding it somewhere throughout the house.
+Additionally, if you have ever had to give your dog medication, you may very well know that dogs and pills do not always go “hand in hand.”
+Many pet owners have found that using peanut butter to coat the medication is an effective way to ensure their pup is getting the necessary treatment without spitting half of it out or hiding it somewhere.
 (Some dogs are particularly tricky when it comes to pills) Peanut butter is a great way to make sure your dog receives the medication without forcefully having to administer it, which is heartbreaking enough as it is.

 For our crafty pet owners, you may want to consider making your own peanut butter dog treats.
-Homemade dog treats are a great way to ensure that you know exactly what is going into the food and that it has no ability to cause Fido any harm.
-You can also add in ingredients like pumpkin for dogs, CBD, or glucosamine for extra benefits!
+Homemade dog treats are a great way to ensure that you know exactly what is going into the food and minimizes its ability to cause Fido any harm.
+You can also add ingredients like pumpkin for dogs, CBD, or glucosamine for extra benefits!
 The sky is truly the limit when it comes to DIY dog treats.

-We previously mentioned homemade peanut butter but we want to talk our readers through exactly how to go about the process.
-Here's an easy to follow guide from Bark: The Dog Culture Magazine.
+We previously mentioned homemade peanut butter, but we want to tell our readers exactly how to go about the process.
+Here's an easy-to-follow guide from Bark: The Dog Culture Magazine.